 Step 3: Planting

-Plant or repot your bushes in the late summer or early fall, so the roots have time to develop and spread before the winter.
+Plant or repot your bushes in the late summer or early fall so the roots can develop and spread before the winter.

 Fill your container halfway with azalea or hydrangea potting soil and half with peat moss.
 Thoroughly wet.

 Make a hole twice the size of the original pot in the potting medium.
 If your shrub is stuck in its pot, gently pry the roots out to encourage them to grow into the new medium.

-Plant such that the soil's surface is at the same depth on the stem as it was when it was first planted.
-Water thoroughly, and continue to water as needed as your plant establishes itself.
+Plant such that the soil's surface is at the same depth on the stem as when it was first planted.
+Water thoroughly, and continue as needed as your plant establishes itself.

 Step 4: Watering

 Blueberries require a lot of water because their roots are short and dry out quickly, but they also prefer sandy, well-draining soil.
 To put it another way, they don't like sitting in water, so keep the soil moist but not soggy.

 To save water, relocate your blueberry bushes into a more shaded spot if you won't be able to water them for a week or more.
 To maintain moisture, a layer of compost with a top dressing of pine bark can also be beneficial.

 Step 5: Location